docker-ci/docker-ci/docs/main-doc.md

 ### wait

 You may notice on slow machines - mongo container requires about a minute to get started.
 On a better machine you will probably get it right away.
 But just to be sure, docker-ci can read logs and match each line on container's start.
-It will wait the moment and procceed if found.
+It will poll the logs and procceed when match is found.

 ```python
 wait  	: logs_match -> '.*waiting for connections on port 27017.*'